 Take it even one step further, and you have SaaS marketing.
 Let’s be honest – software isn’t terribly thrilling.
 Compound that with the fact that SaaS tools don’t physically exist, and the professionals who are supposed to market them find themselves in a bit of a situation.

 SaaS marketers face a few significant challenges in their quest for their software to sell itself.
 As we mentioned already, SaaS tools have no physical presence, and how do you market something that doesn’t exist?
 Selling intangibles places restrictions on what you can and can’t do in your marketing efforts.

-Additionally, SaaS tools are changing, almost constantly (more about the history and future of SaaS in our comprehensive SaaS guide).
+Additionally, SaaS tools are changing, almost constantly (What is SaaS?
+Learn more with our recent ultimate guide to SaaS).
 With updates and new features being released constantly, it’s difficult for marketers to nail down even their most basic messaging before the next version is released.

 B2B SaaS marketers also face the challenge of marketing their tools to niche audiences.
 Whereas your target audience for a car commercial may be the massive pool of middle-class adults over 30 who live in the midwest, your audience when marketing, say, password management software, is significantly more restricted.

 Despite all of these challenges, there are still B2B SaaS companies that have excelled in their marketing efforts and become well-known in the tech industry and beyond.
 Below, we’ll feature some SaaS marketing best practices and highlight the companies who have gone above and beyond.